nemanjajelisijevic/javaDaemon/README.md

     Closure<ReturnType>

-which is instantiated upon the Daemon methods call, and handed to the main looper for execution once the method returns.
+which is instantiated upon the Daemon methods call, and handed to the main looper for execution once the prototype method returns.

 Closure exposes an abstract method doTheGuiStuff() for implementation, and getResult() for extracting the return value.